mhaidarhanif/arlin/README.markdown

 ## How to use this repo

 This repo is using `git submodules` for `app`, `slide`, and `web`.
 You are recommended to clone this repo with `git clone --recursive`.
-Or if you want, or have regular clonealready, or is experiencing a slow connection; please sync, init, and update the submodules like below.
+Or if you want, or have regular clone already, or is experiencing a slow connection; please sync, init, and update the submodules like the following.

 ```
 git submodule sync